Xbox Series X restock update today: track now on GameStop, Twitter, Target and more

-Xbox Series X restock remains hard to come by.
-Outside of Walmart, GameStop, and Costco — there have not been many Xbox Series X restock events this past week.
-But a new week means the potential for fresh restocks.
+A new week of Xbox Series X restock is upon us.
+Excluding Walmart, GameStop, and Costco — there haven't been many Xbox Series X restock events these past few days.
+Nevertheless, it doesn't hurt to prepare for what the week could bring.

 So we're here to help by tracking the latest Xbox Series X restock rumors, tips, and drops.
 We've also pulled together a list of U.S. retailers so you have a one-stop shop for finding where to buy the Xbox Series X and Series S.